 The 2015 Paris Agreement marked a turning point in the global community’s response to climate change.
-For the first time, almost all the world’s nations put forward specific pledges to cut their greenhouse gas emissions with the aim of limiting global warming to 2˚C, and ideally 1.5˚C.
+For the first time, almost all the world’s nations put forward specific pledges to cut their greenhouse gas emissions with the aim of limiting global warming to well below 2˚C, and ideally 1.5˚C.

-Introduction: International climate policy after Paris: An update on a changing world
+Introduction: international climate policy after Paris – an update on a changing world

 1. Climate policy after the Paris 2015 climate conference

 Jorge E. Viñuales, Joanna Depledge, David M. Reiner and Emma Lees

 2. Climate change after Paris: from turning point to transformation

 3. The Paris Agreement: resolving the inconsistency between global goals and national contributions

 Niklas Höhne, Takeshi Kuramochi, Carsten Warnecke, Frauke Röser, Hanna Fekete, Markus Hagemann, Thomas Day, Ritika Tewari, Marie Kurdziel, Sebastian Sterl and Sofia Gonzales

 4. Precaution and post-caution in the Paris Agreement: adaptation, loss and damage and finance